tozd/node-reactive-postgres/README.md

 ##### `'start'` event `()`

+Event emitted when manager starts successfully.

 ##### `'connect'` event `(client)`

+Event emitted when a new [PostgreSQL client](https://node-postgres.com/api/client) is created and connected. `client` is provided as an argument.

 ##### `'disconnect'` event `(client)`

+Event emitted when a PostgreSQL client is disconnected. `client` is provided as an argument.

 ##### `'error'` event `(error[, client])`

+Event emitted when there is an error at the manager level. `error` is provided as an argument.
+If the error is associated with a PostgreSQL client, the `client` is provided as well.

 ##### `'stop'` event `([error])`

+Event emitted when manager stops.
+If it stopped because of an error, the `error` is provided as an argument.

 ### `ReactiveQueryHandle`